 The U.S. Department of Veterans Affairs’ award of a contract to a small business under simplified acquisition procedures was improper because it appeared that a number of service-disabled veteran-owned small businesses could have filed the requirement, according to a recent GAO bid protest decision.

-Unlike the ongoing Aldevra cases, in which the VA has purposefully continued making awards to non-SDVOSBs under the Federal Supply Schedule in the face of repeated GAO decisions stating that the practice is illegal, the GAO’s decision in GAO Protest of Phoenix Environmental Design, Inc., B-407104 (Oct.
+Unlike the ongoing Aldevra cases, in which the VA has purposefully continued making awards to non-SDVOSBs under the Federal Supply Schedule in the face of repeated GAO decisions stating that the practice is illegal, the GAO’s decision in Phoenix Environmental Design, Inc., B-407104 (Oct.
 26, 2012), suggests that the VA simply did not understand how the agency’s own set-aside rules are supposed to work, at least in the context of a simplified acquisition.

 The GAO’s decision in the Phoenix Environmental case involved a VA purchase order for bagged fertilizer.
 Because the acquisition was valued at only $4,382, the purchasing agent used simplified acquisition procedures to acquire the fertilizer.

 The purchasing agency searched the VA VetBiz database for possible vendors, and located 16 potential SDVOSB suppliers.
 She then reached out to three of those vendors seeking quotations.
 Phoenix Environmental Design, Inc., was not one of the three firms contacted.

 Two of the three SDVOSBs contacted by the VA decided not to submit quotations, and the third submitted a quotation for a different fertilizer mix than sought by the VA.
 Rather than continue to seek a SDVOSB supplier, the VA issued the purchase order to Golf Enviro Systems, Inc., a non-SDVOSB small business.